avocado-framework/avocado/man/avocado.rst

                             server.
       --status-server-listen HOST_PORT
                             URI where status server will listen on.
+Usually a "HOST:PORT" string, or a "HOST:START-END" port
+                            range (for example, "127.0.0.1:8888-9000") in which
-Usually a "HOST:PORT" string.
-This is only effective if "status_server_auto" is disabled.
+                            case an available port within the range will be chosen.
+This is only effective if
+                            "status_server_auto" is disabled.
 If
-                            "status_server_uri" is not set, the value from "status_server_listen " will be used.
+                            "status_server_uri" is not set, the value from "status_server_listen" will be used.
       --status-server-uri HOST_PORT
-                            URI for connecting to the status server, usually a "HOST:PORT" string.
+                            URI for connecting to the status server, usually a "HOST:PORT" string, or a "HOST:START-END" port range where an available port within the range will be chosen.
 Use this if your status server is in another host, or different port.
 This is only effective if "status_server_auto" is disabled.
 If
                             "status_server_listen" is not set, the value from "status_server_uri" will be used.
       --max-parallel-tasks NUMBER_OF_TASKS